o-ran-sc/nonrtric/test/servicestub/README.md

 ## Additional Information

-- The Hello World endpoint is available at http://localhost:8080/helloworld/sme.
+- The Hello World SME endpoint is available at http://localhost:8080/helloworld/v1/sme.